gitter-badger/localhost-devops/inventory/host_vars/localhost/manual.md

 ### Dictation & Speech

 - Dictation: on
-- Enchanced Dictation: off
+- Enhanced Dictation: off
-- System voice: Daniel with Enchanced Quality
+- System voice: Daniel with Enhanced Quality
 - Speak selected text when the key is pressed

 ### Date & Time